Accessible transit user worried about getting to 67's playoff games in Gatineau | CBC News

 Accessible transit user worried about getting to 67's playoff games in Gatineau

-Hockey fan Daniel Boyer says Para Transpo doesn't have direct route to arena in Gatineau, Que.
+Daniel Boyer says Para Transpo doesn't have direct route to temporary arena

-Daniel Boyer, who says he has been a season ticket holder for the Ottawa 67's for more than 25 years, must use Para Transpo in Ottawa to travel to Ontario Hockey League games because he uses a wheelchair.
+Daniel Boyer, who said he has been a season ticket holder for the Ottawa 67's for more than 25 years, must use Para Transpo in Ottawa to travel to games because he uses a wheelchair.

-Ottawa's home games generally take place at TD Place arena, but a scheduling conflict has forced the team to play its early playoff games across the river at the Slush Puppie Arena in Gatineau, Que.
+Ottawa's home games generally take place at TD Place arena, but a scheduling conflict with the men's world curling championship has forced the team to play its first two or three playoff games across the river at the Centre Slush Puppie in Gatineau, Que.

-It's unfortunate because there's a lot of people with disabilities who, that was their one outing for the week.- Catherine Gardner, Para Transpo user

 While it might be an inconsequential switch for many hockey fans, Para Transpo won't take Boyer or other users directly to the arena.

 This means he will have to transfer to an accessible vehicle provided by the Société de transport de l'Outaouais (STO) in Gatineau.

+It's unfortunate because there's a lot of people with disabilities [for] who that was their one outing for the week.- Catherine Gardner, Para Transpo user

-"The problem is, I don't know how to do that," said Boyer.
+"The problem is, I don't know how to do that," said Boyer, who speaks both French and English.

 Better integration, planning needed

-Transit advocate Laura Shantz says there could be better integration between the two systems.
-As of now, the transit rider has to "constantly" guess when he or she might need a vehicle.
+Transit advocate Laura Shantz said there could be better integration between the two systems.
+As of now, riders have to "constantly" guess when he or she might need a vehicle.

 "It really becomes a barrier to going out," Shantz said.

-The drive from downtown Ottawa to the Slush Puppie Centre takes roughly 20 minutes, but it could take more than an hour using accessible transit, said Shantz.
+The drive from downtown Ottawa to the Gatineau arena takes roughly 20 minutes, but it could take more than an hour using accessible transit, said Shantz.

 Catherine Gardner, former chair of the City of Ottawa's accessibility advisory committee, uses a walker and a wheelchair and has to travel with Para Transpo at least five times a week.